 Strangely, I am glad that the streets remain safe.

-I do not wish to wear my onion mask: the smell brings tears to my eyes, my vision is impaired even with my glasses, and it is unimaginably warm under the mask.
+The smell brings tears to my eyes.
+My vision is impaired even with my glasses.
+Also, it is unimaginably warm under the mask.
 Perhaps the most grating thing is that the decorative ink blot leaves much to the imagination.

 This is not how I imagine being a vigilante would be like.